benjaminlim00/plume-dashboard/TESTING.md

 4. **E2E test flakiness**: Add appropriate wait conditions
 5. **Utils files treated as tests**: Add utils directory to `testPathIgnorePatterns`
 6. **Missing accessibility roles**: Add `role="status"` to loading spinners

-### Debug Tips

-- Use `screen.debug()` in React Testing Library tests
-- Use `--debug` flag for Playwright tests
-- Check network tab in browser for API calls
-- Verify mock setup in test setup files

 This comprehensive testing suite ensures the Plume DeFi application is robust, secure, and user-friendly across all supported platforms and use cases.